warrenca/php-connect4/README.md

 #### File and Directory Structure ####

-* `php-di` - definition and configuration of dependency injection + container
+* `php-di` - The definition and configuration of dependency injection + DI container
 * `src/Connect4` - A directory for all the classes used to run the game
 * `src/Connect4/Game.php` - A file that links tha Players, its movements (`MovesStore class`) and how to display it (`Board class`);
 * `src/Connect4/Player` - A directory for Player related Classes